sparkle-project/Sparkle/README.markdown

 * Updates are more instant to install once extracted.
 The "installing update" dialog seldomly shows up after the old application has quit.
 * The installer will attempt installing the update after extraction is finished, even if the user quits the process and doesn't relaunch the application explicitly.
 * Updates can be downloaded in the background automatically (if enabled) and be resumed by the user later, even if the user has insufficent permission to install them initially.
+* Authentication now occurs before launching the installer and before terminating the application, which can be canceled by the user cleanly.
 * Sudden termination for silent updates isn't disabled because Sparkle doesn't listen for AppKit events anymore such as termination or power off (note the installer running as a separate process listens for termination).
 * Distributing updates without DSA signing the archives is now deprecated.
 Delta and package updates are now validated before extracted.
 * The old app is now removed rather than attempted to be moved into the trash for a more seemless and efficient experience.